Business-Driven Technical Debt Prioritization: An Industrial Case Study: Introduction

 Causes related to planning and management are protagonists among those responsible for creating technical debt.
 For example, tight schedules, competitiveness, changes in business prioritization, and business dynamics are responsible for creating a turbulent environment that leads to technical debt \cite{rios2019}.

 There is a plethora of work addressing technical debt at different levels.
-However, the field still lacks a proper treatment considering business aspects \cite{AMPATZOGLOU:2015,avgeriou_et_al:2016,slr-prioritization-2020,terese2019,RIOS2018-tertiary} .
+However, the field still lacks a proper treatment considering business aspects \cite{AMPATZOGLOU:2015,avgeriou_et_al:2016,slr-prioritization-2020,RIOS2018-tertiary}.
 Regarding technical debt prioritization, it is common to find that the criteria, tools, and approaches used to prioritize technical debt lack a business perspective.
 Lenarduzzi et al.~\cite{terese2019} conducted a systematic literature review on technical debt prioritization and identified only three papers \cite{martini-boch-2015, YLIHUUMO2016, gupta2016} that use business-related constraints.
-Another review \cite{SLR-TD-prioritization} compares our first work \cite{icsme2018} with other prioritization efforts and presents our work as the unique one that addresses a business process management approach.

 Typically, a development team has a decision-making chain that involves different stakeholders, e.g., a technical leader coordinates the development team and negotiates with the product owner (PO), who negotiates with and reports to a higher-level business stakeholder.
 In this context, the lack of alignment of opinions regarding the business priorities hinders the technical debt prioritization \cite{icsme2018}.
 According to Mavengere et al. \cite{mavengere2020}, the business-IT alignment is still a challenge for business.
 The authors point to human tensions and knowledge silos as misaligned factors, among others.